intentrai/IntentR/scripts/README.md

-# Balut Administration Scripts
+# UbeCode Administration Scripts

-This directory contains utility scripts for system administrators to manage and configure the Balut application.
+This directory contains utility scripts for system administrators to manage and configure the UbeCode application.

 ## Quick Start Scripts (Root Directory)

 These essential scripts are located in the root directory for easy access:

 ### `start.sh` ⭐
-Start the entire Balut application with one command.
+Start the entire UbeCode application with one command.

 **Usage:**
 ```bash